All Assigned Numbers: L004, L005 related to L028, L073

 Hypancistrus youngsters may require a more vegetable based diet according to Back to Nature Lnumbers book.

-The Angelicus Pleco has been given more than one L-number in the past, and until today it has not yet been researched whether these are all geographical variants of the same species, or whether they are separate species.
+The Angelicus Pleco has been given more than one L-number in the past, and until today it has not yet been researched wheter these are all geographical variants of the same species, or wheter they are seperate species.

 L004 is a juvenile of L005, and L028 and L073 are as good as identical, but are found at different localities.